ReinhardtR/GMD1/documentation/milestone-2/progress-notes.md

 This will disable normal player movement, and instead control the tower.

 I made the camera lock to the tower and zoom out, to give the player a better overview of the enemies when defending.

+**_Thoughts_**

+I currently have tower and player input interactions in the PlayerController.
+I would like a better solution for this where the input interactions are split out in its own classes.
+But for now I will stick to this since there is more important features to implement.

+I also think my player, camera and tower is coupled too much.
+I would like to decouple them with ScriptableObject variables, that the components can listen to changes on.

+**_Bedrock_**

+I made a bedrock layer around the edges of the terrain to stop the player from moving out of the terrain boundaries.

+I remove prevent the generator from placing bedrock right under the base, so the player has an "entrance" to the ground.